Mortgage Express Conveyancing Panel Information

 Read More

-St Giles’ PII renewal form questions if my firm had been excluded from any bank panels in the last year.
-I recently found out that the practice is no longer on the Mortgage Express solicitor panel?
-Will that impact my PII premium?
+Marsh’s PI Insurance renewal form enquires if my practice had been excluded from any lender panels in the last year.
+I recently discovered that the firm is no longer on the Mortgage Express solicitor panel?
+Is this likely to effect my PII premium?

 Your insurance brokers are your best port of call to address this question.
 The chances are that on the basis that you have not been removed for fraud or negligence reasons that there will be little or no impact.
 The main reason why a firm would be removed off of a lender panel is due to low volume of conveyancing cases although there may be a number of criteria for Mortgage Express solicitor panel membership.
 Please remember that it is always important that you complete your insurance forms accurately.

-I am on the Mortgage Express conveyancing panel and all set to complete a purchase shortly.
-I dont have a Legal Charge for the client to execute.
+I am on the Mortgage Express conveyancing panel and due to complete a purchase shortly.
+I can not locate a Legal Charge for the client to sign.
 Who do I contact at Mortgage Express to request substitute deeds?

-You would be advised to contact Mortgage Express to obtain standard documents.
-The CML Handbook incorporates an express section for banks to set out who to contact to obtain standard documents.
+You need to communicate with Mortgage Express to obtain standard documents.
+The CML Handbook includes an explicit inquiry for banks to enumerate who to contact to obtain standard documents.
 Mortgage Express in their Part 2’s state:

 Find a Lawyer on the Mortgage Express Conveyancing Panel